-Are you someone who doesn’t know if you’re over- or under-estimate the extent of their memory/cognitive issues.
-Under-estimation comes with the risk of not getting treatment at an early neurodegenerative stage when the Bredesen Protocol™ is most effective and success rates are highest to reverse cognitive problems.
+Are you someone who doesn’t know if you’re over- or under-estimating the extent of your cognitive issues?
+Under-estimation comes with the risk of not getting treatment at an early neurodegenerative stage when the Bredesen Protocol™ is most effective at reversing cognitive problems.
 Over-estimating the extent of cognitive blips puts people in a state of undue worry.

-Understandably, most people are hesitant to take a cognitive test.
-Emotions vary from subtle apprehension to pained anxiety over the possibility of not hitting the “normal” score range.
+Totally understandably, most people are hesitant to take a cognitive test.
+Emotions vary from subtle apprehension to pained anxiety over the possibility of not performing well.
 Recognizing cognitive decline could jeopardize how a person sees themself and their future.
 Tuning out signs of cognitive declining can seem less stressful in the short-term, but identifying impairment as early as possible potentiates a far better outcome over the longer term.
-Early diagnosis and implementation the Bredesen Protocol™ provide the best chance for complete reversal of symptoms.
+Early diagnosis and implementation the Bredesen Protocol™ provide the best chance for reversing symptoms.

-I always try putting people’s minds more at ease before administering cognitive testing.
-Oftentimes, those who start out nervous end up breezing through the test.
+I always try to put a person’s mind more at ease before administering a cognitive test.
+Oftentimes, those who start out nervous end up breezing through a MoCA test.
 On the other hand, sometimes, those who initially describe their memory issues as quite modest perform in a way that reflects much more significant cognitive impairment.
 The bottom line: We need to test and not guess.
-The results will help guide care best matched to your condition.
+The results will match your healthcare to your condition.

-A full neuropsychological examination plus quantitative MRI may be the most comprehensive option.
-This would entail a multi-hour extensive cognitive evaluation along with MRI imagery and report on your brain anatomy.
-A NeuroQuant or NeuroReader quantitative analysis of the MRI provides relative measurements that additionally help with diagnosis and tracking progress over time.
-Your doctor may be able to order both/either for you and your insurance may cover a neuropsychological exam and/or MRI is warranted.
+A full neuropsychological examination plus quantitative MRI is a more comprehensive option when appropriate.
+This entails a multi-hour extensive cognitive evaluation of multiple cognitive domains.
+A magnetic resonance imagery (MRI) scan examines your brain anatomy.
+A NeuroQuant or NeuroReader quantitative analysis of the MRI provides relative volumetric measurements that additionally help with diagnosis and tracking progress over time.
+If you are at high risk of dementia, talk with your doctor about whether a neuropsychological exam and/or MRI is warranted.
 Your doctor will determine if MRI, FDG-PET, Amyloid-PET, Quantitative EEG, CSF is a needed diagnostic in conjunction with a cognitive assessment.

-Other quicker clinically-validated cognitive assessments for mild cognitive impairment (MCI) or Alzheimer’s include the MMSE and ACE-R.
+Other quick, simple assessments for mild cognitive impairment (MCI) or Alzheimer’s include the MMSE, Cogstate, ADAS-Cog, and ACE-R.

 For a loose cognitive gauge, you can get an overall percentile result of memory and executive functioning for your age with a paid subscription to the brain training applications BrainHQ or Luminosity.
 These brain games provide some feedback of cognitive performance, but neither are clinically-validated testing like the MoCA and CNS-VS.